rodneyjdc/rodneyjdc-enterprise-assessment-fullstack-reactdotnet-2/README.md

 ### Before Starting

 1. Confirm that all communication applications and tools are turned off, closed, and put away so that you can focus.
-2. Clone or download this repo. **Do not push your work any time during this assessment until you are ready to turn it in.**
+2. Fork this repo. **Do not push your work any time during this assessment until you are ready to turn it in.**

 ### Guidelines